Alexus Grynkewich

+Alexus Gregory Grynkewich (born October 15, 1971) is an American general who has served as the commander of United States European Command and the Supreme Allied Commander Europe since 2025.

-Grynkewich was commissioned from the United States Air Force Academy in 1993.
-During his career Grynkewich was an F-16 Fighting Falcon and F-22 Raptor pilot, and achieved the U.S. Air Force classification of command pilot by having more than 2,300 flight hours.
-His senior positions have included commander of the 53rd Wing and deputy commander for operations of the Operation Inherent Resolve Combined Joint Task Force.
+Grynkewich graduated from the United States Air Force Academy in 1993.
+During his career in the U.S. Air Force, Grynkewich was an F-16 Fighting Falcon and F-22 Raptor pilot, and has over 2,300 flight hours.
+His senior posts have included commander of the 53rd Wing and deputy commander for operations of the Operation Inherent Resolve Combined Joint Task Force, which was heavily involved in the war against the Islamic State.

+Grynkewich was the director of operations of the U.S. Central Command from 2020 to 2022, and the commander of the Ninth Air Force from 2022 to 2024.
+After the October 7 attacks in Israel, he oversaw airstrikes in response to the targeting of U.S. forces by Iranian proxy groups, and the interception of the April 2024 Iranian strikes against Israel.
+Grynkewich was then the director for operations of the Joint Staff from 2024 to 2025, during which time he was involved in the U.S. support to Ukraine.

 Early life and education

-Alexus Gregory Grynkewich was born on October 15, 1971 and is an American of Belarusian descent.
+Alexus Gregory Grynkewich was born on October 15, 1971 and is an American of Polish descent.
 His great-grandfather Elias (Ilya) Grynkevitch immigrated to the United States in 1899 from Minsk, then located in the Russian Empire.
-His father, Dr. Gregory Wayne Grynkewich (1949–2012), was a scientist and inventor.
-His mother, Dr. Linda Craine Grynkewich (born 1950), is a scientist, educator, and writer.
+His father, Gregory Wayne Grynkewich (1949–2012), was a scientist and inventor.
+His mother, Linda Craine Grynkewich (born 1950), is a scientist, educator, and writer.

 Grynkewich graduated from the Georgia Military College Preparatory School in 1989, and was commissioned as a second lieutenant from the United States Air Force Academy in 1993 after graduating with a Bachelor of Science degree in military history.
 In 1994 Grynkewich also obtained a Master of Arts degree in history from the University of Georgia.
 From September 1994 to August 1996 he underwent pilot training at the Vance Air Force Base in Oklahoma and the Luke Air Force Base in Arizona.
-In addition, his later education included the Squadron Officer School in 1997, the Air Command and Staff College in 2003, the Naval Postgraduate School and the Air War College in 2006, and the Joint Advanced Warfighting School in 2010, among other courses.
+In addition, his later education included the Squadron Officer School in 1997, the Air Command and Staff College in 2003, the Naval Postgraduate School and the Air War College in 2006, and the Joint Advanced Warfighting School at National Defense University in 2010, among other courses.